sanic-org/sanic/docs/sanic/routing.md

 ## HTTP request types

-By default, a route defined on a URL will be avaialble for only GET requests to that URL.
+By default, a route defined on a URL will be available for only GET requests to that URL.
-However, the `@app.route` decorator accepts an optional parameter, `methods`, whicl allows the handler function to work with any of the HTTP methods in the list.
+However, the `@app.route` decorator accepts an optional parameter, `methods`, which allows the handler function to work with any of the HTTP methods in the list.

 ```python
 from sanic.response import text